Curriculum Links

 (Early Years Foundation Stage)

-All children in the Early Years at Whitgreave Primary School are given equal opportunities to discover their strengths and abilities through an exciting, engaging and challenging curriculum.
+All children in the Early Years at Whitgreave Primary School are given equal opportunities to discover their strengths and abilities through an exciting, engaging and ambitious curriculum.
 Our broad and balanced curriculum is both ‘language rich’ and ‘experience rich’.
 By embedding quality texts across all areas of our curriculum and immersing children in the language of stories, we aim to foster a love of reading.

 Parents are valued as partners in their child’s achievements and next steps in their learning through effective communication and opportunities to celebrate progress and attainment together.